 A game that looks incredibly appealing on the arcade floor, Silent Scope requires players to physically alter the position of their head and body in order to shoot accurately.
 The sniper rifle’s scope displays a magnified view of a small portion of the screen, representing the sniper’s long-range view of the area where the rifle is pointed.

 Your job as a player is to quickly spot enemies on-screen (that look like little specks away from the scope) and line them up for quick but accurate shots.
 Silent Scope belongs to the fraternity of classic light gun shooting games that prides itself on accuracy above showy carnage.
 Shooting wildly in-game actually prompts your handler to whisper “calm down”; further encouraging to take your time during the all important aim.

-Despite the rather morose setup of assassinating criminals though, Silent Scope tries to keep things light with its ‘babe sighting’ power-ups, training missions and absurd boss encounters that run the gamut of a hidden guy with a flamethrower to you one-on-one with a harrier jet!
+Despite the rather morose setup of assassinating criminals though, Silent Scope tries to keep things light with its ‘babe sighting’ power-ups, training missions and absurd boss encounters.

 Although the game is quite short (there’s only three levels in total), it’s amazing how far even a beginner player can get on a single credit.
 It’s hard for me to think of many arcade games that constitute decent value for money for time spent playing, but I definitely think Silent Scope is one of them.

 There have been several attempts to bring this game to home consoles including several compilations, trimmed down rifle peripherals and even releases that weren’t compatible with a light gun at all!
 Needless to say, none of these home versions can really capture what makes the game so wonderfully captivating on the original arcade cabinet.

 A tense and exciting shooter, Silent Scope will likely remain my arcade game of choice for years to come.